dmerejkowsky/blog/content/post/2018-03-01-porting-to-pytest-a-practical-example.md

 [Selenium](https://www.seleniumhq.org/) deals with browser automation.

-Here we are going to use the Python bindings, which allow us to start `Firefox` (actually, `geckodriver`), and control it with code.
+Here we are going to use the Python bindings, which allow us to start `Firefox` or `Chrome` and control them with code.

+(In both cases, you'll need to install a separate binary: `geckodriver` or `chromdriver` respectively)

 Here's how you can use `selenium` do visit a web page and click the first link: